ally-garton/FortuneBot/README.md

 - [x] Create birthday functionality
 - [x] Create name functionality

+## Horoscope
+Enter your star `sign` as a string and FortuneBot pulls your daily horoscope from [horoscope.com](https://www.horoscope.com/us/index.aspx).

 ## Tarot (single card)
 Draw a single Tarot card from a standard Rider-Waite deck.
 Takes no arguments.